JakubKohoutek/bed_light/README.md

   line, just as [this article](https://www.kevindarrah.com/wiki/index.php?title=TrigBoardMotion) suggests.
   ![PIR filter diagram](./images/pir_filter.png)
-- Use grounded copper tape to cover the power and signal traces to the PIR sensor
+- Use grounded copper tape to cover the power and signal traces on the PCB leading to the PIR sensor
 - Wrapped the head of the PIR sensor with the copper tape and used a piece of tube on the sensor head (that blocks the IR light) to block the IR noise

+These measures reduced the amount of false triggers to a minimum, almost zero.